The Summer I Turned Pretty

 Plenty, as it turns out.

-This Outer Banks style romantic comedy is set to a soundtrack full of Taylor Swift, Lizzo, and Olivia Rodrigo’s most popular songs.
+This Outer Banksstyle romantic dramedy is set to a soundtrack full of Taylor Swift, Lizzo, and Olivia Rodrigo’s most popular songs.
 The friendships, romances, and family relationships are fun and well-written but full of problematic drama.
-The To All the Boys I’ve Loved Before author seems to have another hit on her hands, but it isn’t exactly family friendly.

-The characters are rarely all sober at once, and coarse language abounds.
+The characters are rarely all sober at once, and coarse language (including the f- and s-word) abounds.
 The only senses of morality discussed are loyalty and responsibility, both of which are still executed questionably at best.
-The show includes several LGBT characters, and the boys are all enjoying themselves quite a bit with their respective partners.
+The show includes several LGBT characters (including a major nonbinary character introduced for Season Two that wasn’t a part of any of the books), and characters certainly don’t flinch at sexual intimacy.

-Belly can’t figure herself out, which is relatable for many teen girls.
-The show is heartwarming at times, funny, and romantic.
-But it includes needlessly adult content and language that depicts a false world where consequences almost never make an appearance.
+Belly can’t figure herself out, which is a relatable issue for many teen girls.
+And her story can be heartwarming at times, funny, and romantic.
+But it also needlessly includes adult content and language that depict a false world where consequences almost never make an appearance.

 Episode Reviews